 1 tablespoon chopped fresh cilantro

-Heat olive oil in a large skillet over medium heat.
+- Heat olive oil in a large skillet over medium heat.
 Season snapper fillets with salt and pepper, then sear on one side for 2-3 minutes until golden brown.
 Remove snapper from pan and set aside.
 Add chile, garlic, onion and bell peppers to pan along with bay leaves, cumin and coriander seeds, and sauté for 2-3 minutes until they begin to soften.
-Add olives, capers and juice, stir to combine.
+Stir in the olives, capers and juice.
 Add stock to pan and scrape up any browned bits from the bottom.
-Add tomatoes and bring to a simmer.
+Throw in the tomatoes and bring to a simmer.
 Place snapper filets on top of sauce and to simmer and reduce uncovered for 5-6 minutes.
 Adjust seasoning with black pepper and salt if needed.